croxton/hda-starter-kit/README.md

 ### Creating your own local components

 Local component classes must extend `framework/baseComponent.js` and have `mount()` and `unmount()` methods.
 See `components/local/share.js` for an example.
+A component would typically map to one element and manipulate the markup within it.
+Use publish/subscribe topics to orchestrate multiple component instances.

 #### `mount()`
 Use this method to initialise your component.
-A component would typically map to one element and manipulate the markup within it.
-Use publish/subscribe topics if to orchestrate multiple component instances.

 #### `umount()`
 Use this method to remove any references to elements in the DOM so that the browser can perform garbage collection and release memory.